 Review of Literature, Prior Work, and Research

 From the prior project development team, the main focus of the IoT Information Management Display is mostly the same as what it is now.
 Currently, the subsystems are extended to have more applications as well as including more program application aspects.
-Based on the previous iteration of the development of the project, the focus entailed a wall mounted smart calendar, interface with sensor, and communication with the internet.
-The wall mount is a baseline factor in the project today.
-The current iterations include displaying advertisements and calendar information to passing by people, allowing users to leave messages, and access to professor’s announcements.
+Based on the previous iteration of the development of the project, the focus entailed a wall-mounted smart calendar, interface with sensors, and communication with the internet.
+The current iterations include displaying advertisements and calendar information to passing by people, allowing users to leave messages, and access to a professor’s announcements.
 The focus of sensor interface was left somewhat unexpanded on the current iteration of the project.
 The advancement of this goal previously didn’t get as developed and stable as originally intended.
-Therefore, a few of these features are disabled to allow better functionality with the device.
-Communication with the internet is essential to how it works, and is a currently well-developed process in the iteration today.
+Therefore, a few of these features are disabled to allow the better functionality of the device.
+Communication with the Internet is essential to how it works and is a currently well-developed process in the iteration today.

 The past development team also did a bit of research on two devices that were similar to the aspects they were looking for in designing the project.
-They more so feel like an even greater idea for the more updated and advanced project ideas and thoughts that are ongoing today.
+They more so felt like an even greater idea for the more updated and advanced project ideas and thoughts that are ongoing today.
 A device, the DAKboard, is very similar to the eye-appealing aspect that the current project wants to incorporate.
-It consists of a customizable wall display that can also show pictures, calendar events and weather.
+It consists of a customizable wall display that can also show pictures, calendar events, and weather.
 Some of these concepts are very similar to what is wanted today; a customizable interface where a user can decide what they want to be synchronized and displayed in an easy-to-read format.
 Additionally, in the DAKboard design, everything is done through a web interface, which is the direct design of the IoT Information Management Display currently.
 There is also another previously researched display, the Raspberry Pi Framed Informational Display, that specifically uses a Raspberry Pi for the whole interface.
 It displays a Google calendar along with local weather data, which is already incorporated in the current iteration of the project.
-This display, with very similar process to the previous completed IoT Calendar, has a bigger reinforcement on displaying everything in a better layout as well as making it look more appealing and organic.
+This display, with a very similar process to the previous completed IoT Calendar, has a bigger reinforcement on displaying everything in a better layout as well as making it look more appealing and organic.
 There have been multiple similar functionalities and devices designed with very similar ideas in mind.
 Another example of a design that was an interesting concept was an informational display within a mirror.
-Because of the excessive, consistent use of a mirror, information can be constantly reminded to a user, making remember certain tasks exponentially easier.
+Because of the excessive, consistent use of a mirror, information can constantly be reminded to a user, making remember certain tasks exponentially easier.

 Previous Ideas and Systems